-South Wales Fire & Rescue Authority (SWFRA) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and properly accounted for and used economically, efficiently, and effectively.
-SWFRA also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness.
-In discharging this overall responsibility, SWFRA is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.
-The Authority covers 10 unitary Authority areas and has previously been made up of 24 elected members drawn from those authorities in proportion to the number of registered electors.
+Until 5th February 2024 South Wales Fire & Rescue Authority (SWFRA) was responsible for ensuring that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and properly accounted for and used economically, efficiently, and effectively.
+SWFRA also had a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness.

+In discharging this overall responsibility, SWFRA was responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

 Following the publication of the Independent Culture Review Report (Morris Report) Welsh Government enacted powers of intervention.
 The Deputy Minister for Social Partnership made an oral statement on 9 January 2024.
-On 5 February 2024, the Deputy Minister made a further oral statement and issued Directions to the Fire and Rescue Authority (FRA) instructing that the governance functions of the existing Fire Authority were transferred to four appointed Commissioners, effective from 6 February 2024.
+On 6 February 2024, the Deputy Minister made a further oral statement and issued Directions to the Fire and Rescue Authority (FRA).